Project

 2. Throughout the course of the project, the public should be informed about project milestones, results and directions through goal-focused communications strategy.

-3. Date and information collection should take place so as to enrich
+3. Date and information collection should take place so as to

-participants to reduce their environmental footprint}.
+capacity {of participants to reduce their environmental footprint}.

 Content Goals -